30 healthy, colourful recipes

 This turmeric and mango lassi recipe is sunshine in a bottle.
 Turmeric has plenty of health benefits too, making this the ultimate feel-good drink.
 Perfect for a hot summer's day to quench your thirst.

 Our vibrant supergreen smoothie is set to give you a boost inside and out.
-Super quick to make, this is a perfect drink to take on the go whilst getting in those essential nutrients.
-Cucumber, spinach, lime and kiwi makes a great flavour combination and avocado adds a lovely creamy texture.
+Quick to make, this is a perfect drink to take on the go while getting in those essential nutrients.
+Cucumber, spinach, lime and kiwi makes a great flavour combination and avocado adds creamy texture.

 Smoothie bowls are the ultimate on-trend rainbow recipe, and we think our vibrant breakfast bowl is the perfect way to start the day with a whole lot of colour.
 Unleash your creative side when it comes to toppings.
 We have plenty more healthy breakfast ideas here.